cts/cts.github.com/development.md

 group: primary
 ---

 This page contains instructions intended to help you set up a development environment to contribute to CTS.
-You might also want to check out the (develpment page for the CTS-UI)[http://www.treesheets.org/cts-ui/development.html].
+You might also want to check out the [develpment page for the CTS-UI](http://www.treesheets.org/cts-ui/development.html).

 ## Cloning and Building CTS

-CTS is hosted at (cts/cts-ui)[http://github.com/cts/cts-js] on GitHub.
+CTS is hosted at [cts/cts-ui](http://github.com/cts/cts-js) on GitHub.

 Next install all the required NPM packages by running `npm install` in the local directory.